nishantk12/datasciencecoursera/Exploratory_Data_Analysis/week1/README.md

 # Base plotting in R

-This repository has been made as a submission for Datascience specialization course *Exploratory Data Analysis*
+This repository has been made as a submission for Datascience specialization course **Exploratory Data Analysis** *week1*

 There are 4 plots made as requried. <br/>
 Code can be found in the code directory <br/>
-Plots are as below: \n
+Plots are as below:

 **Plot 1**
 <br/>